-Net Income Attributable to Partners - Net income attributable to partners increased in 2016 compared to 2015 for the reasons set forth above.
+Net Income Attributable to Partners - Net income attributable to partners increased in 2016 compared to 2015 for the reasons discussed above.

-Segment Gross Margin - Segment gross margin decreased \$6 million in 2016 compared to 2015, primarily as a result of the following:
+Segment Gross Margin - Segment gross margin decreased \$38 million in 2016 compared to 2015, primarily as a result of the following:

-- \$13 million decrease as a result of commodity derivative activity as discussed above; - \$9 million decrease as a result of lower commodity prices; and - \$3 million decrease as a result of production declines in our Eagle Ford, East Texas and Southeast Texas systems.
+- \$37 million decrease as a result of commodity derivative activity as discussed above; - \$11 million decrease as a result of production declines in our Eagle Ford, East Texas and Southeast Texas systems; and - \$7 million decrease as a result of the disposition of our Northern Louisiana system.

-• \$19 million increase primarily as a result of higher fee revenue in our DJ Basin system related to Lucerne 2 being placed into service in mid-2015, and Grand Parkway placed into service in January 2016.
+- \$14 million increase primarily as a result of higher fee revenue in our DJ Basin system related to Lucerne 2 being placed into service in mid-2015, and Grand Parkway placed into service in January 2016; and - \$3 million increase primarily related to commercial activities at our Southeast Texas natural gas storage asset.

-Natural Gas Throughput - Natural gas throughput decreased in 2016 compared to 2015 primarily as a result of (i) lower volumes at our Eagle Ford and East Texas systems and (ii) producer downtime at Discovery, partially offset by the completion and ramp-up of the Lucerne 2 plant in our DJ Basin system which commenced operations in June 2015.
+Natural Gas Throughput - Natural gas throughput decreased in 2016 compared to 2015 primarily as a result of (i) the disposition of our Northern Louisiana system (ii) lower volumes at our Eagle Ford and East Texas systems, and (iii) producer downtime at Discovery, partially offset by the completion and ramp-up of the Lucerne 2 plant in our DJ Basin system which commenced operations in mid-2015.

-NGL Gross Production - NGL production increased in 2016 compared to 2015 primarily as a result of the completion and ramp-up of the Lucerne 2 plant in our DJ Basin system which commenced operations in June 2015, partially offset by lower volumes at our Eagle Ford and East Texas systems.
+NGL Gross Production - NGL production decreased in 2016 compared to 2015 primarily as a result of lower volumes at our Eagle Ford and East Texas systems, partially offset by the completion and ramp-up of the Lucerne 2 plant in our DJ Basin system which commenced operations in June 2015.